Judy Davis

 Judith Davis (born 23 April 1955) is an Australian actress.
-In a career spanning over four decades of both screen and stage, she has been commended for her versatility and regarded as one of the finest actresses of her generation.
-Frequent collaborator Woody Allen described her as "one of the most exciting actresses in the world".
-She is the most rewarded recipient of the AACTA Award with nine wins and has received numerous other accolades, including three Primetime Emmy Awards, two British Academy Film Awards, and two Golden Globe Awards, in addition to nominations for two Academy Awards and an Laurence Olivier Award.
+Regarded as one of the finest actresses of her generation, she is known for her work across both screen and stage, often in roles of brittle, neurotic women in independent media.
+Her accolades include a record nine AACTA Awards, three Primetime Emmy Awards, two British Academy Film Awards and two Golden Globe Awards, in addition to nominations for two Academy Awards and a Laurence Olivier Award.
+Her frequent collaborator, director Woody Allen, has described her as "one of the most exciting actresses in the world".

-After graduating from the National Institute of Dramatic Art, she began her career on the stage and had her film debut in 1977.
+After graduating from the National Institute of Dramatic Art, Davis began her career on the stage and had her film debut in 1977.
 She rose to international attention with her leading role in the period drama film My Brilliant Career (1979), winning two BAFTA Awards.
 This led to starring roles in Hollywood projects, receiving her first Emmy nomination for the docudrama A Woman Called Golda (1982).
 She received nominations for the Academy Award for Best Actress for starring in the historical film A Passage to India (1984) and Best Supporting Actress for Allen's comedy-drama Husbands and Wives (1992).

 Davis won three Primetime Emmy Awards for starring in the television film Serving in Silence: The Margarethe Cammermeyer Story (1995), and the miniseries Life with Judy Garland: Me and My Shadows (2001) and The Starter Wife (2007).
 Her subsequent films include Children of the Revolution (1996), Celebrity (1998), Marie Antoinette (2006), The Eye of the Storm (2011), To Rome with Love (2012), The Dressmaker (2015), and Nitram (2021).

 Early life

-Davis was born in Perth, Western Australia, in the suburb of Floreat Park and had a strict Catholic upbringing.
+Davis was born in Perth, Western Australia, in the suburb of Floreat and had a strict Catholic upbringing.
 She was educated at Loreto Convent and the Western Australian Institute of Technology and graduated from the National Institute of Dramatic Art (NIDA), Sydney, Australia in 1977.